Scholarships for Foster Kids

 Oregon

-- The Oregon Student Assistance Commission controls funding for tuition assistance aimed at helping this state’s foster children pay for schooling beyond high school at a state college/university.
-Award amounts vary based on available monies, but are usually between $4,500 and $5,000.
+• The Oregon Student Assistance Commission controls funding for Opportunity Grants and other tuition assistance aimed at educating this state’s foster children.
+Awards vary based on funding, but commonly have values around $4,500 to $5,000 each.

 Pennsylvania

-- The Pennsylvania State Foster Parent Association (PSFPA) has established a scholarship fund to assist the state’s foster children in furthering their education beyond high school.
+• The Pennsylvania State Foster Parent Association (PSFPA) operates a scholarship fund to assist the state’s foster children.
 Seniors who are currently in private or public foster care in Pennsylvania are encouraged to apply.
-This scholarship can also be sought by biological or adopted children of PSFPA members.

 South Dakota

-- A WIA Scholarship of $3,000 is available through the South Dakota Department of Labor (WIA) for foster children who intend to attend any of the state’s vocational or technical schools.
+• A WIA Scholarship worth $3,000 is dispensed annually by the South Dakota Department of Labor (WIA) for foster children attending any of the state’s vocational or technical schools.

 Washington

-- The Governor’s Scholarship, initiated in 2001, helps children who are leaving or have left the foster program and who intend to attend an eligible college in the state of Washington.
-Scholarship amounts are between $1,000 and $5,000 per recipient and are dependent on financial need, tuition costs, and other factors.
-This award can be renewed for up to four years.
+• The Governor’s Scholarship, initiated in 2001, helps children who are transitioning out of foster care programs and continuing-on to pursue post-secondary studies at eligible colleges in the state of Washington.
+Scholarships are valued between $1,000 and $5,000 each, and are issued depending on each student’s level of financial need.
+Governor’s Scholarships can be renewed for up to four years; provided basic eligibility standards are maintained.